tarakparab/simple_dxf/README.md

 Generate DXF content in ASCII format which can be written to a File.

-Eventually will replicate some of the implementations of [ezdxf](https://github.com/mozman/ezdxf).
+Eventually will replicate some of the implementations of [ezdxf](https://github.com/mozman/ezdxf) and implementation syntax of flutter painting classes.

 ## Features